davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 ## What do I need to know before I integrate this into my app?

 At the moment, the listbox component is fairly basic and the responsiveness of the widget could be improved.
 Initial accessibility checks were run using the [Web Accessibility Evaluation Tool (WAVE)](https://wave.webaim.org), but I would recommend further testing and review before using in any production application.

-The code discussed in this post and that is available in the example app, provide the minimum requirements for creating the listbox component.
-Currently, only one option can be selected.
-You may want to expanded the component to allow for multi-selection along with a limit on the number of selected items.
-This would take a bit more thought and planning and I wanted to keep this example relatively simple.

-The listbox component will also be included in [accessibleshiny](https://github.com/davidruvolo51/accessibleshiny) package.
-Keep an eye out for improvements on the listbox components!
+The code discussed in this post and available in the example Shiny application, provide a starting point for creating the listbox component.
+The functionality is fairly limited as only one option can be selected at a time.
+It is possible to add a multiple selection feature, but more key press events are required.
+This would take more thought and planning, and I wanted to keep this example relatively simple.
+The listbox component will also be included in [accessibleshiny](https://github.com/davidruvolo51/accessibleshiny) package, so keep an eye out for a new version!

 <span id="run" />